MRtrix3/mrtrix3/docs/tips_and_tricks/dicom_handling.rst

 to DICOM data requires user interaction to select the right series for each subject.
 Thankfully, it is simple to record these selections and use them in scripts once the correct choices are known.
-For example, assuming we have a data folder containing lots of data, and we are interested in the Donald's T1
+For example, assuming we have a data folder containing lots of data, and we are interested in Donald's T1
 scan:

 .. code-block:: console